tinymce/tinymce-docs/ui-components/dialog.md

 For more information on the `dialogApi` object that is passed to some of the configuration options, see the [dialog instance API](#dialogapimethods) documentation.

+#### Event callback functions
+Each of the event callback functions - `onAction`, `onSubmit`, `onCancel`, `onChange`, `onClose` and `onTabChange` - are shared between all dialog components that may trigger them.
+For example, **Custom** type footer buttons and dialog panel buttons all trigger `onAction`.
+Therefore, callback functions that may be triggered by multiple components are passed an object (called `details` above) that contains the `name` of the component that triggered the event.

+Any callback function that is not passed a `details` object assumes that the dialog will only contain one component which can trigger it or that it does not matter if the function is triggered by multiple components.
+For example, `onSubmit` is only triggered when a user clicks on a **Submit** type footer button, and TinyMCE assumes that a dialog will only have one **Submit** type button.
+In comparison, `onCancel` and `onClose` are both triggered by clicking the `X` button in the top right of a dialog or by clicking a **Cancel** type footer button.
+These two buttons have the same functionality, and therefore TinyMCE does not differentiate between them.

 ### Body components

 The body of a dialog must be either a [`panel`]({{site.baseurl}}/ui-components/dialogcomponents/#panel) (a single panel) or a [`tabpanel`]({{site.baseurl}}/ui-components/dialogcomponents/#tabpanel) (a collection of panels).
 Each panel can contain [panel components]({{site.baseurl}}/ui-components/dialogcomponents/#panelcomponents) such as inputs, buttons and text.